-- Aggravated sexual battery.
-Felony.
+- Aggravated sexual battery: Class 6 felony.
 One to 20 years in prison and a maximum fine of $100,000.

-- Felony.
+- Rape: Class 4 felony.
 Five years to life in prison.
 Forcible sodomy is also a felony with a maximum sentence of life in prison, as is object sexual penetration.

-- Sexual abuse or assault between family members is a Class 1 misdemeanor in Virginia, with consequences such as 12 months in prison and/or a fine of $2,500 maximum.
+- Sexual abuse or assault between family members: Class 1 misdemeanor in Virginia, with consequences such as 12 months in prison and/or a fine of $2,500 maximum.